RafaellaGuti/Ecommerce-Python-Project/README.md

 # Data Analysis, Interpretation and Visualization (The visualization Dashboard is presented in english)
 The Python based Interactive Dashboard includes 5 elements:
 1. Interactive Filter panel called Category.
 2. Interactive row of panels indicating: Total Income in the latest month, Total profit in the latest month, Total units sold in the latest month.
+Objetive: providing insights of the performance of sales in the last month in every category.
 3. Interactive chart indicating the Total profits in USD made in every month by category.
+Objetive: Determine high-selling periods for strategy planification.
 4. Chart indicating the performance of every category in the last year.
+Objetive: Fast insight of a rank from the biggest selling category to the least selling category during the year.
 5. Interactive Summary table that indicates the date, product, quantity, units sold and profits.
+Objetive: Determine which products provided the most profit in each category, and the amount of units ordered.

 # Findings

+Category with the highest profit in the latest month (December 2011) Home Decor $77.176

+Category with the lowest profit in the latest month (December 2011) Toys and Games $30.797

-Biggest selling categories:
+3 highest-selling categories:
 1. Kitchen
 2. Home Decor
 3. Stationery

 Months with higher sales:
+a.
+Kitchen
-1. Kitchen
+   1. December
+   2. November
+   3. September
-2. Home Decor
+b.
+Home Decor
+   1. November
+   2. December
+   3. October
+c.
+Stationery
+   1. November
+   2. December
-3. Stationery
+   3. October

 # Conclusions: